mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Our second mode of operation, called the datagram mode in this document, enables the client and the concentrator to exchange packets of several network protocols through the QUIC tunnel connection at the same time.
-This is done by using the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
+It also leverages the QUIC datagram extensions {{I-D.pauly-quic-datagram}}.

 This document specifies the following format for encoding packets in QUIC DATAGRAM frame.
 It allows encoding packets from several protocols by